General Dynamics F-111 Aardvark: Royal Australian Air Force

-The Australian government ordered 24 F-111C aircraft to replace the RAAF's English Electric Canberras in the bombing and tactical strike role.
+The Australian government ordered 24 F-111C aircraft to replace the RAAF's English Electric Canberras in the bombing and tactical-strike role.
 While the first aircraft was officially handed over in September 1968, structural issues delayed the entry into service.
 The first F-111C was accepted at Nellis Air Force Base on 15 March 1973.
-The RAAF's first six F-111Cs arrived at Amberley on 1 July 1973, and three subsequent flights of six F-111s arrived on 27 July, 28 September and 4 December.
+The RAAF's first six F-111Cs arrived at RAAF Base Amberley on 1 July 1973, and three subsequent flights of six F-111s arrived on 27 July, 28 September, and 4 December.
 F-111Cs were allocated to No. 1 Squadron and No. 6 Squadron, under the control of No. 82 Wing.
-In Australia, the F-111 was affectionately known as the "Pig".
+In Australia, the F-111 was affectionately known as the "Pig" from the translation of the Afrikaans word for aardvark, "earth pig".

 The purchase proved to be highly successful for the RAAF.
-Although it never saw combat, the F-111C was the fastest, longest range combat aircraft in Southeast Asia, providing Australia with independent strike capability.
-Benny Murdani told Kim Beazley that when others became upset with Australia during Indonesian cabinet meetings, Murdani told them "Do you realise the Australians have a bomber that can put a bomb through that window on to the table here in front of us?"
+Although it never saw combat, the F-111C was the fastest, longest-ranged combat aircraft in Southeast Asia, providing Australia with independent strike capability.
+Benny Murdani told Kim Beazley that when others became upset with Australia during Indonesian cabinet meetings, Murdani told them, "Do you realise the Australians have a bomber that can put a bomb through that window on to the table here in front of us?"

 Australian F-111s were ready to attack Indonesian forces during the establishment of East Timor's independence and the deployment of the Australian-led International Force for East Timor.
-In 2006, an RAAF F-111 scuttled the North Korean ship Pong Su on 23 March 2006.
+In 2006, an RAAF F-111 scuttled the North Korean ship Pong Su with two GBU-10 bombs.

 Because of the high maintenance time required for every flight hour, the F-111's retirement began with the F-111G models operated by No. 6 Squadron in late 2007.
-Twenty-four F/A-18F Super Hornets were procured as an interim replacement while the F-35 program was delayed.
+Twenty-four Boeing F/A-18E/F Super Hornets were procured as an interim replacement as the Lockheed Martin F-35 Lightning II program was delayed.
 The last F-111s were retired on 3 December 2010.